Maayanshani25/valkey-glide-wiki/General-Concepts.md

 This setup allows Glide to handle multi-slot commands efficiently across distributed nodes.

+## Inflight Request Limit

+We limit the maximum number of concurrent (inflight) requests sent to Valkey through **each connection** of a Glide client.

+Limiting the number of inflight requests per connection can help prevent the queues in the Glide infrastructure from running out of memory (OOM) due to excessive queuing or blocking.
+When the Glide infrastructure receives more requests than it can handle, it may start queuing requests, leading to increased memory usage and potential OOM situations in the queues.
+By controlling the number of inflight requests, this feature aims to mitigate the risk of the Glide queues running out of memory and improve overall system stability and reliability.

+The default value for this feature is 1000, however the vale can be configured by all the wrappers.

+Expected maximum request rate: 50,000 requests/second
+Expected response time: 1 millisecond
+According to Little's Law, the maximum number of inflight requests required to fully utilize the maximum request rate is:
+(50,000 requests/second) × (1 millisecond / 1000 milliseconds) = 50 requests
+The value of 1000 provides a buffer for bursts while still allowing full utilization of the maximum request rate.

+The expected behavior of exceeding the limit is getting errors right away on the exceeding requests.

 ## PubSub Support

 The design of the PubSub support in GLIDE aims to unify various nuances into a coherent interface, minimizing differences between Sharded, Cluster, and Standalone configurations.